cabal-club/cable-core.js/INDEXES.md

 implementation.
 But maybe it doesn't matter?
 To do search, we essentially get a window of history, resolve the text and then figure out which of the messages are relevant to return as results.
-So: I guess the answer to the initial question is, no, it seems better to have access to the full cablegram because it has more data than just the text.
+So: I guess the answer to the initial question is, no, it seems better to have access to the full message buffer because it has more data than just the text.
 -->